16: Association

 -

-A binomial test showed that the sample’s proportion of [Variable-Group 1] and [Variable-Group 2] did not significantly differ (p = [p-value]) from the expected population proportion of 50%.
+A Binomial Test showed that the sample’s proportion of [Variable-Group 1] and [Variable-Group 2] did not significantly differ (p = [p-value]) from the expected population proportion of 50%.

 TIP: Replace the content inside the brackets with your variables and results, then remove the brackets.